MCUXpresso SDK Documentation

-Model Conversion to TensorFlow Lite Format
+Model Conversion to TensorFlow Lite Format#

-The eIQ® Toolkit provides a comprehensive end-to-end environment for machine learning (ML) model development and deployment.
+The eIQ® Toolkit <https://www.nxp.com/design/design-center/software/eiq-ai-development-environment/eiq-toolkit-for-end-to-end-model-development-and-deployment:EIQ-TOOLKIT#downloads>_ provides a comprehensive end-to-end environment for machine learning (ML) model development and deployment.
 Designed for NXP EdgeVerse processors, the toolkit includes both an intuitive GUI-based tool (eIQ Portal) and command-line utilities for advanced workflows.

-Model Conversion for NXP eIQ Neutron NPU
+Model Conversion for NXP eIQ Neutron NPU#

 To leverage the NXP eIQ Neutron NPU for hardware acceleration, models must undergo additional processing using the Neutron Converter Tool.
 This tool transforms standard quantized TensorFlow Lite models into a format optimized for execution on the Neutron NPU.